 4. Limited-time Offers or Flash Sales

-You may consider running a limited-time offer or a flash sale and use this opportunity to send a persuasive re-engagement email to inactive users.
+You can consider running a limited-time offer or a flash sale and use this opportunity to send a persuasive re-engagement email to inactive users.

 In the email copy, add a sense of urgency by highlighting the limited time available to claim the discount.